Frangula alnus

 Frangula alnus, commonly known as alder buckthorn, glossy buckthorn, or breaking buckthorn, is a tall deciduous shrub in the family Rhamnaceae.
 Unlike other "buckthorns", alder buckthorn does not have thorns.
 It is native to Europe, northernmost Africa, and western Asia, from Ireland and Great Britain north to the 68th parallel in Scandinavia, east to central Siberia and Xinjiang in western China, and south to northern Morocco, Turkey, and the Alborz in Iran and the Caucasus Mountains; in the northwest of its range (Ireland, Scotland), it is rare and scattered.
-It is also introduced and naturalised in eastern North America.
+It is also introduced and naturalised in eastern North America, where it tends to aggressively displace, even outcompete native plant species in forest understories with its seed banks, tolerance of deep shade such as that of late successional forests, and spontaneous, bird-driven recruitment in natural habitats.